 HSBC, First Direct, M&S Bank or John Lewis Finance customer?
 If you've been in arrears in the past you may be sent a cheque for £100

-HSBC, First Direct, M&S Bank, and John Lewis Finance borrowers who've fallen behind on repayments between 2010 and 2019 may get up to £100 in compensation after receiving a substandard level of service - and it's not a scam, despite some confusion caused by letters arriving out of the blue.
+HSBC, First Direct, M&S Bank and John Lewis Finance borrowers who have fallen behind on repayments between 2010 and 2019 may get up to £100 in compensation after receiving a substandard level of service – and it's not a scam, despite some confusion caused by letters arriving out of the blue.

-HSBC Group, which all four brands come under, says an internal review uncovered instances where customers in arrears hadn't received the quality of service expected and it's decided to put this right.
+HSBC Group, which all four brands come under, says in an internal review it uncovered instances where customers in arrears hadn't received the quality of service it expected, and it's decided to put this right.
 HSBC wouldn't confirm exactly what it did wrong or who is impacted but said examples of bad practice included poorly worded letters that didn't engage customers who might have been struggling to make repayments.

-The Financial Conduct Authority (FCA) generally defines credit arrears as any shortfall in one or more payment due, while for home mortgages it's a shortfall equivalent to two or more regular payments.
-HSBC has confirmed this issue impacts all types of consumer banking product where you could fall behind with repayments; from mortgages to personal loans to credit cards.
+Regulator the Financial Conduct Authority generally defines credit arrears as any shortfall in one or more payments due, while for home mortgages it's a shortfall equivalent to two or more regular payments.
+HSBC has confirmed this issue affects all types of consumer banking products where you could fall behind with repayments, from mortgages to personal loans to credit cards.

 The banking group wouldn't tell us how many customers are in line for a payout but as it has 14 million active UK customers across the four brands, even if just 1% were affected that would amount to 140,000 people – plus, there are those who have already closed accounts on top.
 Read our Debt Help guide if you're struggling.

 Martin: 'Watch out for these letters – do not bin them'